la2050/archive/_projects/2016/cwc-la-building-communities-that-embrace-equity-and-address-injustice.md

   thrive in a diverse society.
 To achieve this ambitious goal, CWC must equip our staff with the values, skills, and tools to empower students to navigate lines of difference and build community.
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Students’ perceived sense of safety at and on the way to school
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
 category: learn
 body_class: blueberry